jiyi27/jiyi27.github.io/content/post/http/006-https-ssl.md

 ## 3. The process of establishing a HTTPS connection

-When we click a link on our browser will send a or multiple http requets to the target server, then the server will responds us with html file or some images or other resources.
+When we click a link on our browser will send a or multiple http requets to the target server, then the server will respond us with html file or some images or other resources.
 But transfer data there are other things needed to do under the hood:

 - A tcp connection needed to be established (envolves three way handshake).
 - Make a [TLS handshake](https://www.cloudflare.com/learning/ssl/what-happens-in-a-tls-handshake/)